-This year, an estimated 5,920 people of all ages (3,420 men and boys and 2,500 women and girls) in the United States will be diagnosed with CML.
+This year, an estimated 5,980 people of all ages (3,130 men and boys and 2,850 women and girls) in the United States will be diagnosed with CML.
 Most of these will be adults; CML is rare in children.
-It is estimated that 610 deaths (340 men and boys and 270 women and girls) will occur this year.
+It is estimated that 810 deaths (550 men and boys and 260 women and girls) will occur this year.

-The five-year survival rate (the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases) for people with CML depends on the phase of the disease, other biologic characteristics of the CML, and the disease’s response to treatment.
-It is important to note that dramatic improvements in treatment for this type of leukemia have increased the five-year survival rate for CML from 31% for people diagnosed between 1990 and 1992 to 56% for those diagnosed between 2002 and 2008.
+The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
+The five-year survival rate of people with CML depends on the phase of the disease, other biologic characteristics of the CML, and the disease’s response to treatment.
+The pace of CML research is rapid, with several drug approvals in the past decade.
+It is important to note that many of the new drugs for CML work very well, and survival rates are continually being measured based on these newer drugs.

 Cancer survival statistics should be interpreted with caution.
 These estimates are based on data from thousands of people with this type of cancer in the United States each year, but the actual risk for a particular individual may differ.
 It is not possible to tell a person how long he or she will live with CML.
 Learn more about understanding statistics.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts and Figures 2013.
+Statistics adapted from the American Cancer Society's publication, Cancer Facts and Figures 2014.

 Choose “Next” (below, right) to continue reading this guide, or use the colored boxes located on the right side of your screen to visit any section.